breeshidy/breeshidy/README.md

-- 👋 Hi, I’m @breeshidy
+- 👋 Hi, I’m bridget
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new coding langauges
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on applications
-- 📫 How to reach me ...
+- 📫 How to reach me on my email bridgetshidok@gmail.co

 <!---
 breeshidy/breeshidy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.